-This is a ‘quilt as you go‘ quilt with the sashing added as you piece it together.
+This is a ‘quilt as you go with sashing‘ quilt.
+The sashing is added as you piece it together.
 It is fully reversible and looks great in either soft vintage materials or bright moderns colours.

-We have just done line quilting but you can quilt it how you wish.
+We have just done line quilting on the main quilt with curved quilting on the borders.
 After quilting the finished quilt measures approx. 62″ x 52″

-—SCROLL TO THE BOTTOM OF THIS POST FOR THE VIDEO TUTORIAL—
+—SCROLL TO THE BOTTOM OF THIS POST FOR THE QUILT AS YOU GO WITH SASHING VIDEO TUTORIAL—

 What you Need

-NOTE: I have worked out the yardage based on a piece of fabric that gives me a minimum of 40″ in width of fabric.
+NOTE: I have worked out the yardage based on a 40″ width of fabric.
 If your fabric is wider you may be able to get 4 squares across the wof instead of the 3 squares that I have used in the calculation.
 Hence you may need a little less fabric.
 Personally I would rather have little extra which I can use at a later stage in a crumb quilt or strip quilt.

 - Colour 1: – 20 squares measuring 10½” x 10½” (approx 2¼ yards)